maakpali/maakpali/README.md

-The repository is created for eye tracking software.
+The repository is created for various types of software, mostly Pyton and C#.
 I will extend this introduction together with uploading new material to the repository.